carpentries-incubator/hermes_metadata_lesson/episodes/minimumrecord.md

 :::

 ::: keypoints
-The Minimum Data Set Recommendation is an attempt to formulate a minimum set of data fields for the publication of museum collections from the multitude and complexity of existing standards.
+The Minimum Record Recommendation is an attempt to formulate a minimum set of data fields for the publication of museum collections from the multitude and complexity of existing standards.
 :::
 __________________________________________________